fnoeh/veasycard/README.markdown

 Just include `Veasycard` in the model for which you want to generate vCards.

     class User
+      attr_accessor :family_name
       include Veasycard
     end

 You can then create a vCard with the `vcard` method.

     u = User.new
+    u.family_name = "Matsumoto"
+    u.vcard

+This will return a Vpim::Vcard object as defined by the vPim gem. `to_s` yields the desired output or you can get the text by using the raw format.

     u.vcard(:format => :raw)

+will return

+    BEGIN:VCARD
+    VERSION:3.0
+    N:Matsumoto;;;;
+    FN:Matsumoto
+    END:VCARD

 ### Attribute mapping